-Choose the very best homeschool gifts to celebrate your child's Birthday with this guide which picks out extra special presents which are both fun and educational.
+Choose the very best homeschool gifts to celebrate Christmas with this guide which picks out extra special presents which are both fun and educational.

-These presents come top of the list with our children William (now at Oxford University) and Catherine, or come highly recommended by over 9,000 fellow homeschoolers from my Facebook group.
+These Christmas presents come top of the list with our children William (now at Oxford University) and Catherine.

 Please note that the image links are affiliate links so if you buy you will pay exactly the same price as you would have done but I get a small percentage of the sale (which usually adds up to about half a cookie.)